 Bedtime Smoothie for Better Sleep

-There are many reasons why we can’t get enough sleep, and aging isn’t always the problem.
-Staying late in front of the computer or browsing on your mobile, the never-ending to-do list waiting for you in the morning, skipping meals and eating late in the evening – these are just a few reasons why your brain stays alert and prevent you from falling asleep easily.
+There are many reasons why we can't get enough sleep, and aging isn't always the problem.
+Staying late in front of the computer or browsing on your mobile, the never-ending to-do list waiting for you in the morning, skipping meals and eating late in the evening—these are just a few reasons why your brain stays alert and prevents you from falling asleep easily (source).

 Fortunately, there are solutions!
-You can improve your sleep with these 10 bedtime rituals, like taking a relaxing bath before going to bed, going to sleep at the same time every night, avoiding bright screens within 2 hours before bedtime (be it tablet, computer or mobile), cutting back on caffeine and staying away from big meals and alcohol in the evening – these are some simple rules with long term effects.
+You can improve your beauty sleep with pre-bed rituals like taking a relaxing bath, going to sleep at the same time every night, avoiding bright screens within 2 hours of bedtime (be it tablet, computer, or mobile), cutting back on caffeine, and staying away from big meals and alcohol in the evening—these are some simple rules with long-term effects.

-But you can also improve your sleep and reduce the amount of time you need to fall asleep by having a bedtime elixir made with some simple, but very effective ingredients:
+But you can also improve your sleep and reduce the amount of time you need to fall asleep by having a bedtime elixir made with some simple, but very effective ingredients (source):

-- Kale – these reliable greens will give you a hand for falling asleep easier, just as they does for detoxifying and nourishing your body.
-The nutritional profile of kale contain all nine essential amino-acids, including tryptophan, which your body converts to serotonin, a neurotransmitter hormone that regulates the sleep/wake circle and is used by the pineal gland to synthesize melatonin, the hormone related to a healthy sleep.
+Interestingly, your body converts tryptophan into serotonin, a neurotransmitter hormone that regulates the sleep/wake cycle.
+Serotonin, in turn, is used by the pineal gland to synthesize melatonin, the hormone related to a night of healthy sleep.

-- Banana – a great source of potassium and magnesium for relaxing the muscles and creating an alkaline environment for your body cells to restore during nighttime.
-Bananas are also high in tryptophan, the key ingredient for a better sleep.
+A great source of potassium and magnesium for relaxing the muscles and creating an alkaline environment for your body cells to restore during nighttime.
+Bananas are also high in tryptophan, a key ingredient for better sleep.

-- Yogurt – and other dairy products contain tryptophan and also calcium, which helps your body to synthesize it to produce the melatonin hormone.
-While sipping warm milk calms you before bedtime, your body might find it difficult to digest, and this is why natural yogurt, which contains probiotics, is a safer option
+Yogurt and other dairy products contain tryptophan and also calcium, which helps your body to utilize tryptophan for the production of melatonin.
+While sipping warm milk naturally calms you before bedtime, your body might find it difficult to digest, and this is why natural yogurt, which contains probiotics, is a more digestible option.

-- Kiwi fruits – another sleep quality promoting ingredient because they are high in antioxidants (which recent studies have link to a better sleep) and serotonin, the hormone that helps initiating sleep and maintaining it during the night.
+Kiwi fruits are another sleep quality-promoting ingredient because they are high in antioxidants (which recent studies have linked to better sleep) and serotonin, the hormone that helps initiate sleep and maintain it during the night.

-- Flax Seeds – are high in omega-3 essential fatty acid, which reduces anxiety and stress (some of the top causes of insomnia) and also tryptophan.
+Flax seeds are high in omega-3 essential fatty acids, which reduce anxiety and stress (some of the top causes of insomnia) and also tryptophan.

-- Almond butter – contains a high concentration of magnesium, which relaxes your muscles, and protein for helping you switch the alert adrenaline cycle to a rest-and-digest cycle for good sleep.
+Almond butter contains a high concentration of magnesium, which relaxes your muscles, and protein to help you switch the alert-adrenaline cycle to a rest-and-digest cycle for good sleep.

-You can combine some of these or throw them all together in a blender to create a wonder smoothie to help you say goodbye to insomnia.
+You can combine some of these or throw them all together into a blender to create a wonder smoothie to help you say goodbye to insomnia.